KnockoutCoder/marketplace-frontend-demo/README.md

 ## 📞 Support

 For questions about API integration, check the API endpoints section above or examine the code in `frontend/app.js` where all API calls are documented with comments.
+You may also reach me at homebasedkc@gmail.com.

 ---

-**Built with ❤️ to demonstrate frontend-backend integration**
+**Built for my bootcamp Node.js, Express, and MongoDB project to demonstrate frontend-backend integration**